xiix0/scam/README.md

-All the troubles you have will pass away very quickly.
+You have the power to influence all with whom you come in contact.